UF College of Pharmacy Facts

 Ranked by U.S. News & World Report as the No. 4 pharmacy college nationally, the University of Florida College of Pharmacy excels at preparing graduates to practice in an evolving environment where the pharmacist is an interprofessional team member who collaborates to improve patient care.
 Doctor of Pharmacy graduates have the foundational knowledge and skills to improve medication therapy in an evidence- based manner.
 They are also prepared to assume leadership roles in the pharmacy profession and the U.S. health care system.

-First- to third-year Pharm.D. students study at campuses in Gainesville, Orlando, and Jacksonville, and fourth-year students rotate throughout the state, nation and internationally for their clinical practice experiences.
-UF prepares graduates to practice in a variety of pharmacy settings, including community, hospital, ambulatory care, academia, the pharmaceutical industry, and more.
-In 2024, the UF College of Pharmacy ranked No. 1 nationally in the number of graduates securing highly competitive pharmacy residency positions.
+First- to third-year Pharm.D. students study at campuses in Gainesville, Jacksonville and Orlando, and fourth-year students rotate throughout the state, nation and internationally for their clinical practice experiences.
+UF prepares graduates to practice in a variety of pharmacy settings, including community, hospital, ambulatory care, academia, the pharmaceutical industry and more.
+In 2025, the UF College of Pharmacy ranked No. 1 nationally in the number of graduates securing highly competitive PGY1 pharmacy residency positions.

 SOURCEAMOUNT% OF TOTAL